chrischongyj/daily-news/docs/index.md

 Bill Ackman plans to launch an IPO for his hedge fund, Pershing Square, in early 2026, signaling a significant move in the hedge fund industry.

 **[How to know if your Asus router is one of thousands hacked by China-state hackers](https://arstechnica.com/security/2025/11/thousands-of-hacked-asus-routers-are-under-control-of-suspected-china-state-hackers/)**
-*tech* · 2025-11-21 · **Imp 4/5** — Entities: Asus, China-state hackers
+*tech* · 2025-11-21 · **Imp 4/5** — Entities: Asus, Chinese hackers

-Asus routers have been targeted by state-sponsored hackers from China, with thousands potentially compromised.
-The hackers are currently inactive, suggesting a strategy for future exploitation.
+Thousands of Asus routers may have been compromised by state-sponsored Chinese hackers, who are currently inactive but could exploit the vulnerabilities later.
+Users should verify their devices' security to prevent potential breaches.

 **[US stocks rebound after top Fed official signals openness to rate cut](https://www.ft.com/content/24766819-c787-4daf-b421-fb9337fac9ac)**
 *finance* · 2025-11-21 · **Imp 4/5** — Entities: US stocks, Federal Reserve